aspose-total-cloud/Aspose.Total-Products/total/curl/conversion/dotx-to-xlsx/_index.md

----title: Convert DOTX to XLSX via Curl SDK in Clouddescription: Cloud APIs & SDKs to Convert DOTX to XLSX.
+---title: Convert Word to XLSX, DOTX to XLSX FREE Converter or Curl SDKdescription: Free Conversion of DOTX to XLSX by using Curl Cloud APIs & SDKs.
 Also Create, Edit & Render Microsoft Word & OpenOffice documents in the Cloud.---